-- Visit different Guidance Centres and write a report - Review a film for counselling - List the resources required and their optimum use in managing a school guidanceprogramme - Develop a career choice assessment tool in view of personal characteristics of any - Child with disabilities and available opportunities - Prepare a brochure on career opportunities for children with different disabilities
+- Review a film on counselling - List the resources required and their optimum use in managing a school guidance programme - Develop a career choice assessment tool in view of personal characteristics of any - Child with disabilities and available opportunities - Prepare a brochure on career opportunities for children with different disabilities

 - Naik, P.S.
 (2013).
 Counselling Skills for Educationists.
 Soujanya Books, New Delhi. - Nayak, A.K.
 (1997).
 Guidance and Counselling.
 APH Publishing, Delhi. - Rao, V. K., & Reddy, R.S.
 (2003).
 Academic Environment: Advice, Counsel and Activities.
 Soujanya Books, New Delhi. - Shah, A. (2008).
 Basics in Guidance and Counselling.
-Global Vision Publishing House. - Sharma, V.K.
+Global Vision PublishingHouse. - Sharma, V.K.
 (2005).
 Education and Training of Educational and VocationalGuidance.Soujanya Books, New Delhi.

-• Kapunan, R.R.
+- Kapunan, R.R.
 (2004).
 Fundamentals of Guidance and Counselling.
-Rex PrintingCompany, Phillipines.
+Rex PrintingCompany, Phillipines. - Pal, O.B.

-• Pal, O.B.
 (2011).
 Educational and Vocational Guidance and Counselling.
 Soujanya Books, New Delhi.

-PART IIDISSERTATION (D)
+PART II DISSERTATION (D)